Retention Framework: Subscriptions & Repeat Purchases

 Key takeaways

-• How to Build a Customer Retention Strategy Framework for Subscription and Rep… — focus on one metric or lever at a time; validate with data before scaling spend.
+• Retention Framework: Subscriptions & Repeat Purchases — focus on one metric or lever at a time; validate with data before scaling spend.

 Retention is not a single email flow—it is a system that connects who you keep, why they leave, and what you change in product, pricing, and service.
 Subscription and repeat-purchase brands that scale treat retention as cohort economics: gross margin recovered per cohort over time, not campaign open rates.
 This framework gives you a repeatable sequence from segmentation to measurement.